Close Menu

 Condoms

 A female can get pregnant if the male’s sperm reaches an ovum (female egg).
 Condoms are made from thin latex rubber and are worn over the penis to prevent sperm from coming in contact with a female partner.
-Condoms (if used correctly) have the added advantage that they protect against STD’s as well.
+Condoms (if used correctly) have the added advantage of protecting against STDs as well.

 Condoms are 98% safe to prevent pregnancy.
 If a condom slips off during sex, you may need emergency contraception.
 Visit your clinic or local pharmacy as soon as possible, definitely within 72 hours.